weavedb/wao/README.md

 ````
 ### Cherry-Picking Outputs

-You often need to pick a specific piece of data from returned result with multiple spawned messages.
+You often need to pick a specific piece of data from returned results with multiple spawned messages.
 You need to go through all the returned messages and further go through tags and data to find it.
 That's too much code to write. `AO` comes with `get` parameter to simplify it.

 Consider the following Lua handlers.